-In November 2008, Luise von Racknitz-Adams found old vines of the historical grape variety Weißer Orléans that had run wild in a part of the single vineyard Kloster Disibodenberg that was not cultivated.
+In November 2008, Luise von Racknitz-Adams found old vines of the historical grape variety Weißer Orléans running wild in an uncultivated part of the single vineyard Kloster Disibodenberg.
 For the grape variety researcher Andreas Jung, who examined the unusual find, these old vines are the oldest in Germany and probably even in the world.
 He assumes that they are at least 500 years old and date from the time (1559) when the monastery and the associated viticulture on the historic terraces were abandoned.
 Hildegard von Bingen (1098-1179) entered this monastery in 1112 as a very young novice.
 From the wild five Orléans vines, offshoots are grown with which a vineyard is to be re-established.
 According to EU regulations, the vineyard must be managed as an experimental vineyard.
 The first yields are not expected before 2014.